dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 <img src="/denarius.png" width='50%' style='margin: auto;' alt="Denarius to Dogecoin">
 </div>

-There was a time when most of the 'known world' accepted a universal currency, that minted by Rome.
-A **Denarius**, 'about a day's wages' had one thing going for it, you could spend it anywhere in the empire to satisfy your wants or needs, it had **utility**.
+There was a time when most of the 'known world' accepted a universal currency, minted by Rome.
+A **Denarius**, 'about a day's wages' had one thing going for it: you could spend it anywhere in the empire to satisfy your wants or needs, it had **utility**.

 A Denarius had no smart contracts, no scriptability, no DAPPs, and yet this coin once